 RIHN Research Formation: Project-based Approach RIHN promotes research through a project-based approach, in which research proposals submitted and selected through an international open-call are implemented as research projects lasting three to five years.
-41 research projects have been completed thus far, and 7 research projects are currently underway.
+43 research projects have been completed thus far, and 7 research projects are currently underway.

-Comprehensive Research Across Disciplines

-A diverse group of researchers from all fields, including natural sciences, humanities and, social sciences, work together to conduct research.
+Comprehensive Research Across Disciplines A diverse group of researchers from all fields, including natural sciences, humanities and, social sciences, work together to conduct research.
 The laboratory space is 150 meters long with no doors, and researchers from different academic fields and disciplines collaborate with each other constantly.

-Solution-oriented Research in Collaboration with Society

-RIHN research projects conduct research in many regions in Japan and abroad.
+Solution-oriented Research in Collaboration with Society RIHN research projects conduct research in many regions in Japan and abroad.
 Researchers collaborate with local communities in various ways, such as by concluding academic agreements (MoUs) with local governments.

-Organizational Structure

-Programs and Projects

-RIHN research is organized into programs and projects rather than pre-existing academic disciplines or domains.
+Organizational Structure Programs and Projects RIHN research is organized into programs and projects rather than pre-existing academic disciplines or domains.
 Research Programs and Strategic Program are each home to multiple projects that carry out research in line with the program's broad direction.

-Research Program

-Research programs conduct research on specific global environmental issues through collaborative practice in society by promoting multiple research projects.

-Global Environmental Culture

-- > Combining Knowledge for a Fundamental Innovation of Land Use

-- > Co-creation of the Earth-human System

-Strategic Program

-In collaboration with research projects, strategic program aims to develop concepts and methodologies to solve global environmental problems in collaboration with society.

-Research Program

-Global Environmental Culture

-Program Director: Motoji Matsuda

-Towards solving global environmental crises, this program strives to change our behaviors and values not only by advanced science and technology but also by combining science and culture.

-2019-2023 [Global Environmental Culture]

-Mapping the Environmental Impact Footprint of Cities, Companies, and Households

-Project Leader: Keiichiro Kanemoto

-Supply Chain Project

-Rapid economic growth in China and other developing countries due to expanding global supply chains is causing severe environmental burdens.
-These burdens, such as PM2.5 emissions, have a critical effect on health hazards and other environmental problems, but the full extent is unknown.
-This project is investigating the effects of global supply chains in cities, companies, and households

-on the environment.
+Research Program Research programs conduct research on specific global environmental issues through collaborative practice in society by promoting multiple research projects. > Global Environmental Culture - > Combining Knowledge for a Fundamental Innovation of Land Use - > Co-creation of the Earth-human System Strategic Program In collaboration with research projects, strategic program aims to develop concepts and methodologies to solve global environmental problems in collaboration with society.
+Research Program Global Environmental Culture Program Director: MATSUDA Motoji Towards solving global environmental crises, this program strives to change our behaviors and values not only by advanced science and technology but also by combining science and culture.
+2024-2028 [Global Environmental Culture] Building up organic material circulation system among urban and rural area: Toward the integration of local perception and scientific knowledge Project Leader: OYAMA Shuichi Organic Material Circulation Project Based on the principle of returning to nature what is obtained from nature, we are creating organic material circulation system that contributes to environmental restoration and agricultural production improvement.
+We return urban organic waste to degraded land in sub- Saharan Africa and Asia including Japan.
+In the Sahel region of Republic of Niger, we have been working with local residents, municipalities, and central government for 20 years to green the degraded land using organic waste.
+We aim to contribute to the lives of local residents and prevention of ethnic conflicts among farmers and herders.